jixer/api-load-test/README.md

 - Node.JS

 # Simple Web Server
-This code is located in the simple-release.
+This code is located in the [release-1.0](https://github.com/jixer/api-load-test/tree/release-1.0) branch.